Edin Ćurić: Club career

 Ćurić began his football career at hometown club Željezničar.
 He had played for the club's youth squads before finally making his senior debut in the 1980–81 season, under the guidance of manager Ivica Osim. Ćurić stayed at Željezničar for ten seasons, before leaving for Spanish club Las Palmas.
 In 1992, he moved to Portugal and spent three seasons playing for Portimonense.

 International career

-Ćurić played one match for the Yugoslav national team on 29 August 1987 against the Soviet Union, in which he came on as a late substitute for Dragan Stojković.
+Ćurić played one match for the Yugoslavia national team on 29 August 1987 against the Soviet Union, in which he came on as a late substitute for Dragan Stojković.

 Managerial career

 Ćurić worked as a manager at Willem II U19 and Baronie's second team in the Netherlands.
 He was appointed manager of Baronie's first team in July 2015, but was sacked only five months later in December.

-On 4 July 2022, Ćurić's hometown club Željezničar announced he was named as the club's new director of its youth academy.
+On 4 July 2022, Ćurić's hometown club Željezničar announced he was named as the club's new director of its youth school.
+He worked as director until July 2025, when he was replaced by Nenad Starovlah.